francescov1/shopify-developer-challenge/README.md

 ## Tests

 I wrote integration tests using [Jest](https://jestjs.io) and [Supertest](https://www.npmjs.com/package/supertest).
 These tests cover basic usage of the API and can be found in the <i>tests</i> folder.
+To run them, simply enter `npm test` after cloning the repository.